 The ladies of St. Paul's church held a very successful bazaar and supper on Friday, December 12, in the town hall.
 A large number partook of the tasty salads, pies, nut breads and cakes, served in a most appetizing manner by the ladies in charge.
-A wonderful assortment of fancy goods and useful articles met with a ready sale, and altogether about \$245 was sale, and altogether about \$245 was realized, of which \$53 was made by The annual meeting and election of
+A

-The annual meeting and election of officers of the Woman's Auxiliary and Guild of St. Paul's church was held in the church on Tuesday, December 16.
+The annual meeting and election of officers of the Woman's Auxiliary and officers of the Woman's church was held

+Guild of St. Paul's church was held in the church on Tuesday, December 16.
 Splendid reports of the year's work were presented by the secretary treasurr.
-The election of officers resulted in all the former officers being returned to office: Honorary president, Mrs. V. O. Boyle; president, Mrs. C. E. Frye; vice-presidents, Mrs. S. Whaley and Miss Mary Johnson; secretary-treasurer, Miss M. Barlow; Dorcas secretaries, Mrs. William Birch and Mrs. W. W. Berney; leaflet secretary, Mrs. William Sheridan; superintendent of juniors, Mrs. H. E. Johnson; prayer partenr, Mrs. Johnson Frye.
+The election of officers re-sulted in all the Former officers being sulted in all the former officers being returned to office: Honorary president, Mrs. V. O. Boyle; president, Mrs. C. E. Frye; vice-presidents, Mrs. S. Whaley and Miss Mary Johnson; secretary-treasurer, Mrs. M. Barlow; Dorcas secretaries, Mrs. William Birch and Mrs. W. W. Berney; leaflet secretary, Mrs. William Sheridan; superintendent of juniors, Mrs. H. E. Johnson; prayer partenr, Mrs. Johnson Frye.
 The meeting voted the sum of \$90 to the wardens to assist in meeting the financial obligations of the church.
-The rector closed the meeting with prayer.
+The rector closed the meeting with prayer. meeting with prayer.